nithinyell/iOS-Important-Questions/MustRead.md

 - A technique used to track and mange apps memory
 - When a new class is created, it creates a memory and stores the information
 - When the class is no longer needed, ARC frees up the memory used by that instance
-- In simpke words; A memory management technique in iOS/macOS development where the compiler automatically inserts retain, release, and autorelease messages, eliminating the need for manual memory management
+- In simple words; A memory management technique in iOS/macOS development where the compiler automatically inserts retain, release, and auto-release messages, eliminating the need for manual memory management
 - Object Life Cycle
   - allocation: takes memory
   - initialization: init
   - usage
-  - deinitialization: deinit
+  - de initialization: deinit
-  - deallocation: return memory
+  - de-allocation: return memory

 ---